LLNL/blt/docs/api/code_check.rst

 SOURCES
   Source list that the code checks will be ran on

+ASTYLE_CFG_FILE
+  Path to AStyle config file

+CLANGFORMAT_CFG_FILE
+  Path to ClangFormat config file

 UNCRUSTIFY_CFG_FILE
   Path to Uncrustify config file

-ASTYLE_CFG_FILE
-  Path to AStyle config file

 CPPCHECK_FLAGS
   List of flags added to Cppcheck